pippinbarr/cart253-2018/exercises/Exercise-7.md

 # Exercise 7 - Project 3 Prototype 1

 __Grade__: 2.5% of final grade (see grading guidelines at bottom)
-__Deadline__: 11:59PM on the day of class on week of 29 October 2018.
+__Deadline__: 11:59PM on the day of class on week of 15 November 2018.

 ## Brief